srgio-es/teamcenter-mcp-server/memory-bank/systemPatterns.md

 - All API calls are wrapped in try/catch blocks
 - Errors are transformed into standardized TCResponse objects
 - MCP errors are mapped to appropriate error codes
+- AppError class with error types for better categorization
+- Detailed logging with request IDs for traceability

 ## Component Relationships